 Unlike the majority of the online brokers we have reviewed AvaTrade does not charge a withdrawal fee.
 This means that you'll see the same amount of money on your bank account that you transferred from your brokerage account.

 AvaTrade inactivity fee

-AvaTrade does apply an inactivity fee and it is $50 per quarter after 3 months of inactivity.
+AvaTrade does apply an inactivity fee and it is $50 per quarter after 3 months of inactivity; after 12 straight months of non-use, a futher annual administration fee of $100 applies.
 This means that you need to be strategic about your trading activity to avoid getting charged after a longer time of no trade.
 The fact that AvaTrade charges an inactivity fee makes it less ideal for you if you are a buy and hold investor.

 AvaTrade has high inactivity fee.